abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_5_Unions/Chapter_5.md

 - Unions in C can hold one of several types.

-- They're like a less-stict sum type from the world of funcitional programming.
+- They're like a less-strict sum type from the world of functional programming.

 - Can hold either an int or a char*, but not both at the same time.